theroughcoder/bluesdare/README.md

 ## Overview

 It is an e-commerce project that shows the glimpse of amazon.
 It is a MERN stack project.
 Which means react is used for frontend, node js with express framework for backend and mongodb as a database.
-This project has used useContext for storing the variable globally and cloudinary is used for storing images.
+Cloudinary is used for storing images.
 Axios is the frontend library used for fetching the backend restful API.

 ## Features